michalkoziara/crypto-live-service/README.md

 This repository contains only source code related to the web service.
-Additional web application created with React.js that serves as a user interface can be found in the following repository https://github.com/michalkoziara/crypto-live-web.
+Additional web application created with React.js that serves as a user interface can be found in the [michalkoziara/crypto-live-web](https://github.com/michalkoziara/crypto-live-web) repository.

 ## Getting Started